aseeds10/nosql-challenge/README.md

-# Project Title
+# NO SQL
-Rutgers Bootcamp Challenge 12 - NoSQL Databases
+Challenge 12 - NoSQL Databases

 ## Description
 Prompt: I've been contracted by the editors of a food magazine, "Eat Safe, Love", to evaluate some of the ratings data in order to